haoidk20002/haoidk2002.github.io/README.md

+## About
-## This is a repo for PvZ2C lawnstrings server, used to host the translation file, simplified to just pushing raw file to the directory.
+This is a repo for Nvdtn19's PvZ2C English translation server, used to host the translation file, simplified to just pushing raw file to the directory.

 Note: If you want to download the translation patch, this is not a place to do that.
 Instead, please go to https://github.com/Nvdtn19/nvdtn19-pvz2c-english-patch

 ## Credits: